-The following Directors of Ipswich Borough Assets Ltd are members of Ipswich Borough Council: Jane Riley and Colin Kreidewolf.
+The following Directors of Ipswich Borough Assets Ltd are members of Ipswich Borough Council: Cllr Jane Riley (resigned 15 May 2024), Cllr D Ellesmere (appointed 8 July 2024) and Cllr Colin Kreidewolf.
 The Chief Executive, and the Director (Operation & Place).

-As at 31 March 2023, all the allotted called up ordinary share capital of the Company was owned by the Council.
+As at 31 March 2024, all the allotted called up ordinary share capital of the Company was owned by the Council.
 The Council therefore has a controlling influence.